 Q: What can you tell me about my violin?

-A: Very little with having it in hand to inspect.
-Strange as this concept sounds to most American consumers, the label inside the violin usually tells us very little.
+A: Very little without having it in hand to inspect.
+The label inside the violin usually doesn't tell us much.
 There is a now 400 year long tradition of placing purposefully misleading labels inside violins to increase their value in the marketplace.
 For instance, there were literally hundreds of thousands of violins imported to America bearing a facsimile of the famous "Stradivarius" label.
 These were not meant to purposefully deceive, as it was the tradition in Europe that when you made a copy of something, you copied everything including the signature as an "homage."
 Only an expert skilled in knowing what to look for can comment honestly about the old instrument you found in the attic or under the bed.
-We here at Violins, Etc. have several staff members skilled at identification and authentication, and further have long standing relationships with internationally recognized experts as well.

 Q: Do you repair or restore instruments?